grzhan/KcalConverterPowerToys/README.md

-# Community.PowerToys.Run.Plugin.KcalConverter
+# KcalConverterPowerToys

-A tool that converts kilojoules (kJ) to kilocalories (kcal).
+A PowerToy Run plugin that supports converting kilojoules (kJ) to kilocalories (kcal)